 It is important to note that these courses are as relevant to international and non-state school settings as they are to state schools.
 Supporting well-being and mental health are increasingly important topics for all schools and we are sure that all school leaders are going to want to learn about this new standard and new important senior leadership role that has been created by the Department of Education in association with Public Health England.
 Having now designed these approved courses we believe international schools will find the principles and practice will translate well across boundaries and cultures.
 The courses also include personal tutoring to support the design an improvement plan that is relevant to your school.
 Our tutors also have experience of working in and with international schools.

-Should you meet the eligibility criteria, the DfE has confirmed that the grant-funding is available for up to £1,200 per setting to cover training for one senior leader in the school.
-To find out if you meet this criteria, please visit this page for our guide to applying to the DfE for grant funding.
+Should you meet the eligibility criteria, the DfE has confirmed that the grant funding is available for up to £1,200 per setting to cover training for one senior leader in the school.
+To find out if you meet these criteria, please visit this page for our guide to applying to the DfE for grant funding.

 In order to apply for funding, the DfE has said you must book the course with your chosen provider first, and then apply for the grant by visiting this page and following the links to the online form.